Athletics at the 2010 Summer Youth Olympics: Games events

 For the sprints, hurdles, and relays, there were two stages consisting of two rounds: Round 1 and the finals.
 Depending on the final number of entries, two to three or more heats were necessary.
 From results achieved in round 1, athletes were placed in A, B or C (or additional) finals, in accordance with procedures determined by the event delegate.
-Final placings in each discipline were determined by adding each athlete's time in the stage 1 final to his or her time in the stage 2 final.
+Final placings in each discipline were determined by adding each athlete's time in the stage 1 final to their time in the stage 2 final.
 Ties were resolved in favour of the athlete with the faster time in either final.